-VersusLaw contains the following libraries: U.S. Supreme Court, Federal Circuit Courts, Federal District Courts, Other Federal Courts, U.S. Code and Code of Federal Regulations, State Appellate Courts, Other court Content, Native American Tribal Courts, and Foreign Courts.
-The library selections appear on the left side of the screen after the researcher signs in.
+VersusLaw contains the following libraries: U.S. Supreme Court, Federal Circuit Courts, Federal District Courts, Other Federal Courts, U.S. Code and Code of Federal Regulations, State Appellate Courts, Other Court Content, Native American Tribal Courts, and Foreign Courts.
 Once a user selects a library, the user can search within the library, as well as restrict search dates.

-Among the vendors, VersusLaw offers the most straightforward pricing options..
-The Standard Plan is $13.95/month, the Premium Plan is $24.95/month, and the Professional Plan is $39,95/month.
-Its pricing information is found here Researchers can subscribe by the month or year.
-Shorter, 24-hour access is also available, but only to VersusLaw’s cases (Standard Plan).
+Among the vendors, VersusLaw offers the most straightforward pricing options.
+The Standard Plan is $18.95/month or $227.40/year, the Premium Plan is $29.95/month or $359.40/year, and the Professional Plan is $44.95/month or $539.40/year.
+Its pricing information is found here Shorter, 24-hour access is also available, but only to VersusLaw’s cases (Standard Plan).
 A subscription provides unlimited searching and printing.
 You can also request a free trial of one of the three plans and search as a guest.

-VersusLaw’s site is best viewed using MS Internet Explorer 6.0 or Netscape 7.0.
+VersusLaw’s site is best viewed using MS Internet Explorer 6.0 or Firefox 3.0.
 For overseas customers, email help is available.
 Telephone help is available 9 hours each day, but is not toll-free for overseas customers.
 Customer Service agents are available to assist users through the Live Chat function as well as through email.